Edgar-Donk/tkinter.ttk.style/README.md

 There are several approaches we may use to perform antialiasing.
-The simplest is to draw the image larger then resize to the original size applying a resampling filter such as bicubic or lanczos (formerly known as antialias in PIL), this creates some differently coloured pixels as we have already notice exist in comboarrow-n.png.
+The simplest is to draw the image larger then resize to the original size applying a resampling filter such as bicubic or lanczos (formerly known as antialias in PIL), this creates some differently coloured pixels as we have already noticed exist in comboarrow-n.png.
 When applying this to a similar image you will notice that the antialias pixels might not be as intense as the original image, this is a function of the image layout.
 The other effect that this method has is that the colour is leached out of the existing lines, noticeably with the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines where we need to maintain the colour.